 Because of its strong flavour, this walnut sage pesto stands up well to cooking.
 As in, heating it before adding pasta, or using it as a pizza base.
-But, don’t be afraid to try it just as is.
+But, don't be afraid to try it just as is.
 Try it as a dip for fresh apples or pears, for a sublime fall appetizer.
 And this stuff, it smells amazing.
-Use it as a topping for grilled chicken or fish, or grilled or roasted veggies.
+Use it as a topping for grilled chicken or seafood, or grilled or roasted veggies.
 Try it on roasted butternut squash or spaghetti squash.

 If you want to try sage in more dishes, check out Herb Grilled Chicken Thighs, or Blueberry Sourdough Sausage Stuffing.
 And winter is coming.
 So if you want to preserve some of your fresh herbs to use during the colder months, here are some ways to do it: Preserving Fresh Herbs, 6 Ways

 Yes!
 If you have a lot of summer herbs, pesto is an ideal and easy way to use them and it freezes beautifully.
 You can put pesto in ice cube trays to use in pasta or any other sauces.
 Or, you can try this freezing method that I'm doing this year.
 From The Kitchn.

 - 1 cup fresh sage leaves